-The Best Skincare, Health and Beauty Books of 2021
+The Best Skincare Books of 2023

 Let’s Face It by Rio Viera-Newton

 If you’re feeling overwhelmed by all the skincare products out there—let alone how to use them—Let’s Face It can help.
 You might know Rio Viera-Newton from the Google Doc of her skincare routine that went viral back in 2017, or from the beauty editor job it led to at The Strategist.
 Just like her columns, this book cuts through the confusion with easy-to-understand advice and recommendations.
 She covers everything from common ingredients to creating the right routine for your skin type.
 There are also tips on applying and layering products and how to tell if a product isn’t working.

 Skincare: The New Edit by Caroline Hirons

 Outspoken skinfluencer Caroline Hirons has been dishing up advice on her blog since 2010.
 Now it’s all compiled in Skincare: The New Edit, written in her inimitable no-nonsense style.
 She shares her advice on creating a skincare routine, treating various skin conditions, and building your “kit” of essential products.
 Not surprisingly, there is a fair share of myth-busting (from her take on clean beauty to which products can “get in the sea”).

 Glow from Within by Joanna Vargas

 Now you don’t need to be one of Joanna Vargas’ famous clients to get access to her skincare secrets, thanks to Glow from Within.
 The celebrity aesthetician—whose approach is a cross between natural and high-tech—shares her advice on all aspects of skincare and self-care, including her favourite ingredients, lifestyle tips, and thoughts on cosmetic procedures.

 Skincare Decoded by Victoria Fu and Gloria Lu